Gusehd/V5S_Teleoperation/docs/PARAMETERS.md

 adds a fixed link to a copy of the URDF at runtime -- **the original is never modified.**

-**`z = -0.169` is a justified value.
-Do not change it.**
-Treating the hand as two segments (palm: wrist to MCP, finger: MCP to tip), a human is about 1:1.03, whereas using `palm_link` directly makes the robot a hand with no palm (1:9.5).
-The two scales coincide at z = -169 mm, where palm scale = finger scale = 1.58. **It comes from the robot's own geometry and is independent of the user.**

-**`x` is preference, and its meaning depends on the shape matching strength.**

 | `shape_weight` | What x does |
 |---|---|
 | low (~0.05) | **Strongly affects joint distribution.** x=0 resembles the human hand most (mean error 7.2 deg vs 14.3 deg at x=-50 mm) |